Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 This section contains some of the features this project contains:
 * The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a shope now button.
 * Scrolling down to a short paragraph, then an image carosel
+* Scrolling further a short paragraph regarding building regs and a link to a government website about Building regulations and laws.
 * Scrolling down to an about the company section.
 * Followed by a footer with social media links adn an option to sign up to Mailchimp.
 * There ais an addition shop page where the user has the option to browse through all ranges or filter down to meet their specific needs